Aarogyaa Bharat

 7. Oxygen Concentrator or Oxygen Support (If Prescribed)

-Some surgeries, especially chest or cardiac procedures, may require temporary oxygen support at home.
+Some patients—especially those recovering from chest, lung, or cardiac surgeries—may require temporary oxygen support at home.

-Important: Always use oxygen equipment only if prescribed by a doctor.
+Important: Oxygen equipment should be used only if prescribed by a doctor and under proper guidance.

 8. Pulse Oximeter

-A pulse oximeter helps monitor oxygen levels and heart rate, allowing early detection of breathing issues.
+A pulse oximeter helps monitor oxygen saturation and heart rate, allowing early detection of breathing or circulation issues.

 9. Blood Pressure Monitor